gregl83/parlog/README.md

 The following are the log-parser supported formats.
 Documentation copied directly from the [expressjs/morgan](https://github.com/expressjs/morgan) README.

 There are various pre-defined formats provided:

+### -d, --directory

+Directory of log files.
+Log files are found using a regular expression match on filename.
+The regular expression is located in the config.default.json file.

+Note: The filename regular expression can be overridden by creating a config.local.json file.

+### -t, --transform

+File path of an exported transform function.
+This function is called during the transform process with a log line object argument that is passed by reference.

+The transform function can be used to make changes to parsed log lines prior to outputting them.

+### -o, --output

+File path to write all parsing output.

+Currently only CSV format is supported for output files.

 #### combined